Talking Therapy that helps reconnect you back to yourself and others

 · Existential concepts accompanied by Identity exploration.

-By nature I have a genuinely warm and nurturing personality.
 I am very down to earth and comfortable in my own skin which has the benefit of putting people at ease very quickly.
 I accept people exactly as they are without any judgement.
 This way of interpersonal relating supports people in a way that enables them to feel safe in revealing their true and authentic self to me in our sessions.
 When people reconnect to themselves, they reinforce their own positive self-concept which in turn empowers them to grow towards reaching their full potential.

-In the first therapy session, we would discuss reasons for seeking therapy and goals for treatment.
-We will also talk about medical history and any current symptoms that are being experienced.
-Client's don't have to dress up for our sessions.
+Clients don't have to dress up for our sessions.
 Many students will speak to me from the privacy, convenience and comfort of their own bedrooms.
 All I ask is that my client's have a safe, confidential space where they feel they can speak freely.

 1. In the beginning stages of therapy, I collaborate with my client to discuss their unique and highly individual reasons as to why they may be feeling disconnected from themselves in some way.
 This exploration will be an ongoing discussion.